-Proudly feeding Portlanders fresh, sustainably-grown, heirloom vegetables, fruit and duck eggs since 2013.
+Proudly feeding Portlanders fresh, sustainably-grown, heirloom vegetables and fruit since 2013.

 We operate on a one-acre urban farm in the Parkrose Neighborhood and a half-acre plot in the Cully Neighborhood, founded by the grandson of an Italian urban farmer.
 Providing food for a large family in Rhode Island during the Depression era, he passed his strong work ethic and passion for growing and cooking healthy food on to his grandson.